-Is the underwire digging into the breast tissue and is the breast comfortably and completely encased in the cup?
+Does the underwire of your bra dig into your breast tissue and is the breast comfortably and completely encased within the bra cup?

-If not, you need to try a bigger cup size i.e swapping a "AA" for an "A".
+If the answer is no, you need to try a bigger cup size i.e swapping a "AA" for an "A".

 Are you bulging over the top of the cup?

-Look at your self straight on in the mirror and then to your side, is the breast tissue bulging out over the top of the cup?
+Take a quick look down or at yourself straight on in the mirror and then to your side, is your breast tissue bulging out over the top of the cup?

 Are the cups too big?

-Do the cups crease or do they gape at the top, is there space between your bust and the cup?
-If there is you might want to try going down a cup size i.e from "A" to "AA".
+Do the cups crease, dent inwards or do they gape at the top?
+Is there space between your bust and the cup?
+If there is, you might want to try going down a cup size i.e from "A" to "AA".

-If, however, the cup fits snugly everywhere else but is gaping where the cup meets the strap, it could be that the bra is the wrong shape for you, try tightening the shoulder straps and tightening the back band and if that doesn't work, look at full cup bras rather than plunge or balcony.
+If however, the cup fits snugly everywhere else but is gaping where the cup meets the strap, it could be that your bra is the wrong shape for you or that the shoulder straps are too short.
+Try tightening the shoulder straps and tightening the back band.
+If that doesn't work, try looking at different styles of bras - we know for instance that if your bra gapes, full cup bras are better than plunge or balcony.